A storm was coming.

 “You’re probably right.
 Let’s get inside and lock up.
-For some reason, I’ve become somewhat unnerved about this storm.”
+I’m not sure why, but I’ve become somewhat unnerved about this storm.”

-With all of the windows boarded up, the only way to see the outside was through the peephole on the door and it didn’t provide much of a scope when the sun was out and visibility good, and as dark as it had grown as the storm slowly approached, she was unable to see anything at all.
+With all the windows boarded up, the only way to see the outside was through the peephole on the door and it provided little scope of the front yard even when the sun was out and the visibility good.
+As dark as it had grown as the storm slowly approached, she couldn’t see anything at all.
 But she could hear clearly enough to know that the wind had picked up speed, rustling the leaves on the trees as it whipped across their tops and whistled through the cracks around the door and wooden panels covering the windows.

-Rick had gone upstairs to wash up, and most likely to check the weather report on the television in their bedroom, leaving the one downstairs tuned to cartoons for Hunter.
+Rick was upstairs washing up, and most likely checking the weather report on the television in their bedroom, leaving the one downstairs tuned to cartoons for Hunter.